 - Assessing the influence of both existing and new development on livability of the community.

 The Land Use and Community Design Element also will include maps and diagrams to depict densities and distribution of land uses.

-Click here to view the current Land Use and Community Design Element.
+Click here to view the 1998 Comp Plan version of the Land Use and Community Design Element.

 Click here to view the June 30, 2017 version of the updated Element.